verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 ## Scripts and Usage
-The script that will be made available is `create-certificates`.
+The script that will be made available is `issue-certificates`.
 Optionally `validate_certificates` can be used after issuing to validate the certificates.
 Both take several command-line options and option `-h` provides help.
 However, we do strongly recommend to use a config file to configure the scripts.
 Both scripts use the same configuration file since they share options.
 You can then, if needed, use some of the command-line options to override options from the configuration file.

 In addition to setting up the configuration file (consult the following section) one needs to provide:

-__Pdf certificate template__
-:	This is the PDF certificate template that will be used to create all the certificates.
-It will consist of the certificate exactly as you want it displayed with placeholders to be filled in for each graduates (e.g. graduate's name and grade, etc.).
-The placeholders are just Acroform fields.
-Any version of Acrobat Pro is required to create the (Acroform) fields.
-The fields need to have the same name as the column headers in the CSV file that are expected to match.

 __CSV graduates file__
-:	This is a CSV file that contains all the fields required to populate the certificate template.
+:	This is a CSV file that contains all the data that we wish to include as metadata for each certificate.
 It could contain extra columns that will be ignored.
-The header of the file should contain the names of the columns and those names are used to match the placeholder fields of the PDF template and fill them accordingly.
+The header of the file should contain the names of the columns and those names are used to match the `cert_metadata_columns` that are selected to go to the `metadata_object`.

+__Existing certificates__
+:	Place all existing certificates in the directory specified by `certificates_directory`

 ### Best Practices
 We recommend to create a new folder (working directory) where everything will take place.
 Thus, all files used and all files created are organized properly in one place.